 The South America Risk Assessment (SARA) project took off in January 2013.

-The three-year project aims to calculate hazard and risk, and to estimate the compounding social and economic factors that increase the physical damage and decrease the post-event capacities of populations to respond to and recover from damaging earthquake events in South America, by involving local experts from throughout the region.
+The three-year project aims to calculate hazard and risk, as well as to estimate the compounding social and economic factors that aggravate the physical damage and decrease the post-event capacity of populations to respond to and recover from damaging earthquakes in South America, by involving local experts from the region.

-The project is carried out with experts and institutions from the regions, who can build on what is being developed within the context of GEM: more uniform data sets and methodologies than have ever been attempted, using GEM’s new open source software, the OpenQuake Engine and other OpenQuake tools.
+The project is carried out with experts and institutions from the regions, who can build on what is being developed within the context of GEM: more uniform datasets and innovative methodologies, using GEM’s new open source software, the OpenQuake-engine and other tools.

 The project has 2 overarching goals:

 To obtain input for seismic risk management: collaboratively developing tools and information to support decisions in South American countries related to seismic risk management.

 To build upon local research capabilities: working with regional scientists who posses a wealth of local knowledge and to produce products and visualizations.
 These outputs can then empower them as well as disaster managers and other professionals to act as advocates for seismic safety in their governments and communities.

 The project mainly revolves around 4 modules: hazard, physical vulnerability and exposure, social vulnerability and city scenarios.
 These modules will be carried out by a variety of experts/scientists from the region, in collaboration with the project coordinators and where relevant the GEM Secretariat.